Employer Sponsored Visas

 • Have relevant skills, qualifications and work experience

-• The occupation must be in the skills occupation list either in Short-term or Medium-term stream
+• The occupation must be in the Core Skills Occupation List.

 • Have positive skills assessment (only for certain occupations and nationalities)